 1 1/2 cups flour or bread crumbs ***for Passover use matzo meal, I tried it and it works just as well

-- The recipe calls for the carrots to be grated, the celery & onion to be finely chopped.
+- The recipe says the carrots should be grated, the celery & onion to be finely chopped.
 I used my food processor to mince the carrots, celery & onion together , but be careful not to overprocess.
-Mrs Sharpiro grates the carrots by hand, finely chops the celery & grates 1/2 the onion & finely chops the other half ( she doesn’t have a food processor I don’t think)
+Mrs Sharpiro grates the carrots by hand, finely chops the celery & grates 1/2 the onion & finely chops the other half

 - Put the prepared vegetables into a bowl & add the spices